kartograph/kartograph.org/docs/kartograph.py/index.md

 ### Filtering

 Sometimes you don't want your entire shapefile to be added to the map.
 You can use the ``layer.filter`` attribute to define which shapes you want.
-The following definition would add only those shapes that have a data attribute *ISO* set to "*FRA*".
+The following definition would add only those shapes that have the data attribute *ISO3* set to "*FRA*".

     "mylayer":  {
         "src": "countries.shp",